I-Am-Dench/nimbus-launcher/PATCHING.md

     - **protocol** : a protocol name
         - Update the *Local Server Configuration*’s protocol field with the specified protocol name.

+## Authentication

+If an authentication token is required to retrieve *Patch* content from a server, the token SHOULD be sent within the `TPP-Token` header.
+If the authentication token has been determined to be invalid, the server SHOULD respond with a `401 - Unauthorized` status code.

+The Nimbus Launcher treats any response status code >= `400` as an invalid response.

 ## Versioning

 The **TPP** follows a strict version naming convention.
 Any *Patch Version* that does not follow the standard versioning pattern MUST incure an error.